 FOR IMMEDIATE RELEASE: Lake Oswego, Oregon — The National Association of Senior Move Managers (NASMM) has announced that The Move Makers has been awarded the NASMM A+ Accreditation for its excellence in the senior move management industry.
 Only 50 out of 950 member companies nationwide have achieved this distinction.
 The Move Makers is the only senior move management company in the northwest to earn A+ Accreditation.

 “This accreditation decision represents the highest level of professional achievement that can be awarded to a senior move management company,” according to Mary Kay Buysee, NASMM’s Executive Director.
-“An organization receiving a three-year NASMM A+ Accreditation has put itself through a rigorous peer review process.”
-The Move Makers has demonstrated its commitment in assisting people with relocating their homes...
+“An organization receiving a three-year NASMM A+ Accreditation has put itself through a rigorous peer review process.”..
 Read the rest

 Modern couples typically do not order china and crystal for their wedding registries, or at least not like the old days.
 In fact, couples are marrying at older ages now and prefer online registries at places like Amazon, Home Depot or Honeyfund (for honeymoon trips).
 Many Millennials are choosing experiences, not seldom-used items that merely take up valuable space.
 We remember visiting older relatives and seeing the china and crystal in museum-like china cabinets.
 Then, it was passed down.
 Ask anyone.
 They will tell you about that box of china they have in the attic or garage or some inaccessible place in the kitchen...
 Read the rest